Departments

 Membership

 §1.342 Board of Review.
-Pursuant to the provisions of Act 285, Public Acts of 1949, State of Michigan, the Board of Review shall meet on the second Monday in March in each year at 9:00 a.m. and shall remain in session for not less than six (6) hours.
+Pursuant to the provisions of Act 285, Public Acts of 1949, State of Michigan, the Board of Review shall meet on the second Monday in March each year at 9:00 a.m. and shall remain in session for not less than six (6) hours.
 The Board shall also meet for not less than six (6) hours during the remainder of that week.
-The Board of Review shall meet for the purpose of reviewing and correcting the assessment roll at the Beaverton City Hall.
+The Board of Review shall meet for the purpose of reviewing and correcting the assessment roll at Beaverton City Hall.
 The review of assessments shall be completed on or before the first Monday in April.
 After the Board of Review shall complete the review of said roll, a majority of said Board shall endorse thereon and sign a statement on or before the first Monday in April to the effect that the same is the assessment roll of the City for ensuring the fiscal year, as approved by the Board of Review.

 March Board of Review Timeline